Skip to main content

 This visual approach handles pretty much everything you'd want to create for your TradingView analysis:

-- Screener Generator — Create custom screeners to scan many different symbols and timeframes at once.
+• Screener Generator — Create custom screeners to scan many different symbols and timeframes at once.
 Results come with clear Long/Short signals, color-coded for easy reading.
-For a specialized setup, explore the Pineify Pine Script Screener: Best TradingView Setup for No-Code Market Scanning.
+For a specialized setup, check out our guide on the Pineify AI stock picker and options screener.

-- Multi-Timeframe & Multi-Symbol Support — Build one indicator that can pull in data from different time periods or even different assets.
-Doing this manually in code is famously tricky, but here it's handled visually.
+• Multi-Timeframe & Multi-Symbol Support — Build one indicator that can pull in data from different time periods or even different assets.
+Doing this manually in code is notoriously tricky, but here it's handled visually.

 Choosing Your Trading Tool: NinjaScript or Pineify?